-Alimony Attorney for St. Paul & Minneapolis
+Alimony Attorney in St. Paul

 Often when couples divorce, there is a substantial difference in the two parties’ earning power and their ability to sustain the same standard of living that both have become accustomed to during the marriage.
 Minnesota law, therefore, allows for alimony to ease the lower-earning spouse’s transition.
 The amount and the duration may vary dramatically depending on each individual situation.